RohanRanshinge/causal-inference/zero-to-hero-bsts/PART_I-Bayesian-Statistics/03-Bayesian-Inference.md

 # Chapter 2: Bayesian Inference: Priors, Likelihoods and Posteriors
-Today’s chapter is a fun one and on which everything in the future will rely on.
+Today’s chapter is a fun one and lays the groundwork for all future chapters.
 We’re covering Bayesian inference!

 At its core, Bayesian inference revolves around understanding and quantifying uncertainty.